-In the recent past, smart traffic monitoring systems (TMS) have received considerable attention from both the academic community as well as from commercial vendors (e.g. (Jain et al., 2019; Biswas et al., 2016; Bisio et al., 2022; Rana et al., 2021; Djahel et al., 2015; Gade, 2019; Bhardwaj et al., 2022)).
-The aim of smart traffic monitoring systems is to automatically collect data that are then used to facilitate other usecases, such as traffic management or city planning.
+In the recent past, smart traffic monitoring systems (TMS) have received considerable attention from both the academic community as well as from commercial vendors (for example (Jain et al., 2019; Biswas et al., 2016; Bisio et al., 2022; Rana et al., 2021; swa, 2024; Djahel et al., 2015; Gade, 2019; Bhardwaj et al., 2022)).
+The aim of smart traffic monitoring systems is to automatically collect data that are then used to facilitate other use-cases, such as traffic management or city planning.
 There are many different ways in which a TMS can be built.
-The kind of data that it records depends, in part, on that architecture (Rana et al., 2021).
-Examples include systems based on digital image processing (DIP) (Krishnamoorthy and Manickam, 2018), vehicle-to-X networks (Du et al., 2015), or probe vehicles (Feng et al., 2014).
+The kind of data that it records depends, in part, on that architecture (Rana et al., 2021; Jain et al., 2019).
+Examples include systems based on digital image processing (DIP) (Krishnamoorthy and Manickam, 2018), vehicle-to-X networks (Du et al., 2015), probe vehicles (Feng et al., 2014), and even drone-based approaches (Bisio et al., 2022).
 DIP-based approaches do not require any cooperation from the vehicles and are thus compatible with existing vehicle technology.
-Combined with license-plate recognition (LPR) (Jain et al., 2019; Du et al., 2013), they offer the possibility to track vehicles through a city and build statistics from these data.
+When combined with license-plate recognition (LPR) software (Jain et al., 2019; Du et al., 2013), they offer the possibility to track vehicles through a city and build statistics from these data.

 Privacy is a particular concern when LPR is used.
 First, the license plate clearly is a piece of personally identifiable information (PII) - unlike, for example, a birds-view snapshot of a busy intersection.
 Second, indiscriminate scanning of license plates is difficult to base on explicit consent (which is relatively straightforward to do when using vehicle-to-X networks, for instance).
-As a result, solutions relying on LPR usually employ some form of pseudo-anonymization (see e.g. (Gao et al., 2019)).
-An obivous idea is to replace the license plate by an opaque, pseudo-random ID for each vehicle, and use it to correlate individual locations at a central (e.g. cloud) service.
-Using pseudorandom IDs in this way is a relatively straightforward technique that is simple to implement.
-Augmenting with differential privacy (Dwork et al., 2006) is possible (Gelderie. et al., 2024).
-Yet its security properties are not fully understood (more details below).
+As a result, solutions relying on LPR usually employ some form of pseudoanonymization (see e.g. (Gao et al., 2019)).
+Existing commercial solutions rely on anonymization techniques (swa, 2024), replacing the license plate by an opaque, pseudo-random ID for each vehicle that is used to correlate individual locations at a central (e.g. cloud) service.
+Using pseudo-random IDs in this way is a relatively straightforward technique that is simple to implement.
+This approach can also be augmented with differential privacy (Gelderie. et al., 2024).
+Yet its security properties are not fully understood (see also Related Work below).

 We study the question: "What information can be inferred from the anonymized data collected in this way, if the attacker has prior knowledge on the traffic patterns?"
 More specifically, we study this question in two settings: In its most basic nature, the data is simply anonymized and transmitted to a server.
 We call this the anonymization scenario.
-This scenario corresponds to what we have observed in commercial products and literature (see below for details).
-By contrast, the differential privacy scenario considers the case where the obfuscated data that reaches the server satisfies the requirements of differential privacy.
-Our main contribution is a precise information theoretic treatment of these scenarios.
+This scenario corresponds to what we have observed in commercial products and literature (see Related Work for details).
+By contrast, the differential privacy scenario considers the case where the obfuscated data that reaches the server satisfies the requirements of differential privacy (Dwork, 2006; Dwork et al., 2006).
+Our main contribution is a precise mathematical treatment of these scenarios in the framework of information theory.